dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/dustradtrans.rst.txt

-RADMC-3D can compute the dust temperature using the Monte Carlo method of Bjorkman & Wood (2001, ApJ 554, 615) with various improvements such as the continuous absorption method of Lucy (1999, A\&A 344, 282).
+RADMC-3D can compute the dust temperature using the Monte Carlo method of Bjorkman & Wood (2001, ApJ 554, 615) with various improvements such as the continuous absorption method of Lucy (1999, A&A 344, 282).
 Once a model is entirely set up, you can ask ``radmc3d`` to do the Monte Carlo run for you by typing in a shell::